donkyshon/Lovelands-HL2RP/README.md

 ## Future

-will add the client-side of Loveland 2055 RP release
+Will add the client-side of Loveland 2055 RP release

 ## Credits
 SchwarzKruppzo